papsti/macpan-workshop/companion-materials.md

     ##      abs_rate = "infection")
     ## 2: mp_per_capita_flow(from = "I", to = "R", rate = "gamma", abs_rate = "recovery")

-The technical documentation for this (and related) functions is [here](https://canmod.github.io/macpan2/reference/mp_per_capita_flow), but the following set of definitions summarizes the terminology.
+You can find the technical documentation for this function (and related functions) [here](https://canmod.github.io/macpan2/reference/mp_per_capita_flow), but the following set of definitions summarizes the terminology.